thrishank/shopifyblinks/README.md

 # Todo

-- Host the blinks in out website.
+- Host the blinks in our website.
 The blink url's become much more user friendly
 - Bug: Variants of the products price is not getting converted to USDC

 # Blinkify